adammohammed/test-ci/README.md

 Testing out Circle CI.

 This configuration shows a simple Circle CI workflow setup that will only build tags.
 All branches are ignored so to trigger CI builds you must tag with a version.
-The CI pipeline looks for branches which match the `v.*`.
+The CI pipeline looks for tags which match the `v.*`.

-Latest build is `v0.2`
+Latest build is `v0.3`